EddyTheCo/Shimmerpp/_tabs/about.md

 The community is open to all experience levels of C++ and all types of contributions.
-It is intended to create discussion and fill the gaps of the interested user or developer when interacting with the Layer 1.
+It is intended to create discussion and fill the gaps of the interested user or developer when interacting with Layer 1.

 ### The idea